 The gator was captured on Dec.
-19, as it was “menacing” divers who were working on a private project on the waterway, according to WKMG-TV.
+19, as it was threatening divers who were working on a private project on the waterway, according to WKMG-TV.

-Divers discovered the massive gator underwater and immediately got out to request help, according to Jim Cutway, a licensed alligator trapper who helped in the capture of the alligator.
+Divers detected the massive gator underwater and promptly got out to request help, according to Jim Cutway, a licensed alligator trapper who helped in the capture of the alligator.

 “The divers had less than 5 feet of visibility, and they knew he was there,” he told WKMG-TV.
 “The gator was very close [to] them.
 He was bothering them.”

 Half an hour later, a trapper from the Florida Fish and Wildlife Conservation Commission came to help Cutway capture the beast.